 It’s where people ended each day for thousands of years, and it works just as well today.

-So there you have 53 ideas to help fill your money free weekends.
+So there you have it: 53 ideas to help fill your money-free weekends.
 It should be enough to cover several weekends each year.
 Just make sure that you don’t spend any money on any of the activities – because that’s the whole point!